guttih/laserPointer/README.md

 --------------------------------------------------------------------------------
 ## Available http commands

-In examples let's assume the esp32 has been issued the ip address 192.168.1.231.
+In examples let's assume the esp32 has been issued the ip address 192.168.1.231 on your local network.
 ### Move
 Method: HTTP GET.